ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 * Loopback application
 <br>Install controller (WAS liberty) + IHS + member (nodeJS) and configure IHS Plugin

-# Steps for the lab
+# Overall design of the lab

 The goal of this lab is to define the following APIs:
 ![ProductsAndAPIsToBuild](./images/ProductsAPIsToBuild.png)